chaunm/node-actors-prototype/actors/logic/environ.md

     // id: 'service/.*' -> for all services
     // id: '.*' -> for all
     // if no id pattern specified, by default pattern = '.*'

+    // and optionally a key to restrict returned fields
+    $fields
+    // for example, to return only field 'configuration.grant', you may set
+    // $fields: 'configuration.grant'
+    // you can also set multiple fields
+    // $fields: [ 'configuration', 'platform' ]
   }
 }
 ```